Trollfaec/Aurora/README.md

 *The next-generation operating system.
 Fast.
 Beautiful.
 Open.*

-# ABOUT AURORA
+# ABOUT OBLIQ

-Aurora is based on Ubuntu (Debian) Linux, offering easy to use experience
+Obliq is a custom version of Arch Linux, offering easy to use experience

 **KEEP IN MIND THAT AURORA IS STILL IN DEVELOPMENT AND THE DEV VERSION THATS GOING TO BE RELEASED SOON WILL NOT BE USABLE AS A MAIN OS**